Night Train to Terror: Critical response

 In his book Bonkers Ass Cinema (2022), Matt Rotman writes: "Clever, clunky, and wildly bonkers, the failed experiment of Night Train to Terror is an exhilarating experience.
 Scenes transition nonsensically.
 Actors mysteriously change hair lengths.
 Claymation monsters on the level of Winterbeast (1992) wreak havoc on clay-ified characters.
 [And] a new wave band sings and dances in a train car, playing the same song over and over for an hour and a half."

 Home media

 The film was first released on DVD and Blu-ray in October 2014 by Vinegar Syndrome.
 Extras for the film include the full-length version of Greta (aka Death Wish Club), an interview with producer/director Jay Schlossberg-Cohen, an interview with assistant editor Wayne Schmidt, and a commentary track by J. A. Kerswell.

 Legacy

 Since its release Night Train to Terror has become an infamous cult classic of grade-Z movie fare.
-The film is often compared to Plan 9 from Outer Space due to its bad dialogue, poor editing, and numerous continuity errors.